Vintage Christmas Decor Favorites That Never Go Out of Style

 These are some of my favorite vintage style artificial, dried, and fresh Christmas wreaths.

-TIP: If you already have a large basket or crate hanging around, you can make this DIY tree collar instead.
+TIP: If you already have a large basket or big planter hanging around, you can make a DIY tree collar instead.

 Realistic Christmas Stems